Kathy Bersola: Career

 Bersola finished with an average of 1.18 and graduated in 2017 with a degree of Bachelor of Sports Science from the College of Human Kinetics in the University of the Philippines.
 She is among that year's 36 summa cum laude graduates from the institution.
 University of the Philippines Lady Fighting Maroon volleybelle is the first summa cum laude graduate from the College of Human Kinetics.
 She was selected ABS-CBN Sports Player of the Week on March 27, 2017, and Philips Gold–PVL Press Corps Player of the Week on July 24, 2017.

+She has been a doctor of medicine (MD) since 2022.